mennovanslooten/mockqa/README.md

 MockQA has the following design goals:

-1. Zero install and only minimal configure.
+1. Zero install and minimal configuration.
 No browser plugins necessary.
 2. Easy to write tests.
 3. Automatically continues test after page loads and form submits.
 4. Automatically waits for asynchronous activities like Ajax calls and animations to complete.